argan-rs/argan/docs/argan.md

 But it can contain only one resource with a *wildcard* pattern.

 Patterns can be joined together to form a path pattern or a URI pattern.
 Note that a resource with a prefix URI pattern should be used with a [`Router`].
-Otherwise, its host pattern, if it exists, and prefix segment patterns will be ignored when it is converted into a service.
+Otherwise, its host pattern, and if they exist, prefix segment patterns will be ignored when it is converted into a service.
 Likewise, a resource with a prefix path pattern should be used as a subresource instead of being converted into a service.

 ```
-use argan::Resource;
+# use argan::Resource;
+#
 // A resource with only its own segment pattern.
 let resource = Resource::new("/products");